Showpass

 1. Getting to your tickets is faster and simpler - just two clicks/taps instead of six or seven

-2. The Orders page (formerly 2 separate pages) builds more excitement leading up to events and has clearer visual grouping for when customers have bought multiple items
+2. The Orders page (formerly 2 separate pages) builds more excitement leading up to events and has clearer visual grouping for when customers have purchased multiple items

-3. Whether customers are on their phones or computers, they get exactly what they need without the clutter
+3. Whether customers are on their phones or computers, they can find exactly what they are looking for without the clutter

 before